-The Western Gallery presents six temporary exhibitions annually, concentrating on national and international art.
-Northwest paintings from the collection are shown in three smaller galleries in the Performing Arts Center.
+Western Gallery exhibitions concentrate on national and international art.
+Three smaller galleries in the Performing Arts Center display a collection of Northwest paintings.
 Being an academic art museum, the Western Gallery emphasizes education and public programming.
-The museum offers guided tours to organized groups and more than 40 events annually, ranging from artist talks to symposia and performance festivals.
+The museum offers guided tours to organized groups, and more than 40 events per year.
+Events range from artist talks to symposia and performance festivals.

-In an effort to engage the whole university as well as the diverse community that the museum serves, exhibition related discussions have included industrial designers, cybersecurity experts, lawyers, journalists, WWU faculty in the sciences and humanities, international artists and other luminaries.
-The museum also plays host to contemporary dance performances, jazz, chamber music, and alternative music concerts.
+Engaging a diverse community, exhibition related discussions have included industrial designers, cybersecurity experts, lawyers, journalists, WWU faculty in the sciences and humanities, international artists and other luminaries.
+The museum also hosts contemporary dance performances, jazz, chamber music, and alternative music concerts.

 Western Gallery keeps a variety of artworks in its permanent collections.
 The gallery oversees Western’s outdoor sculpture collection.
 The outdoor sculpture collection was selected twice for the top ten most important university campus collections in the country.

 The Western Gallery curates and maintains Western Washington University's renowned sculpture collection - one of the top-ten collections in the United States.